begumozksglu/begumozksglu/README.md

 🎓      I have a bachelor's degree on Econometrics <br>
 🎓      I'm doing a master's degree on Econometrics

-💻      I work at Coşkunöz Holding as a Data Analytics Responsible
+💻      I work at CITS as a SAP Business Intelligence Consultant

 <br>